jlperona-teaching/ecs390-fall19/seminars/week07.md

 Read through the first scenario, which will be shown on the projector.
 Once everyone is done reading, respond to the discussion prompts below.
+Once you're done with the first scenario, proceed to the second one.
-Halfway through the discussion, I will call out for everyone to start discussing the second scenario.
+I will announce when 7.5 minutes have passed; at that time, you should move on to discussion the second scenario.

 I will provide a piece of scratch paper and a pen to each group.
 Each group will assign a scribe to write down their responses to each question.